- What is the proposed Halligan Water Supply Project?

 - How large will Halligan Reservoir be if completed?

 Currently, Halligan Reservoir is 253 acres (surface area) and 6,400 acre-feet (volume).
-The expanded Halligan Reservoir will about 386 acres or 0.6 square miles and 8,1000 acre-feet at full capacity.
+The expanded Halligan Reservoir will be about 386 acres or 0.6 square miles and approximately 8,200 acre-feet at full capacity.
 For comparison, the water from Horsetooth Reservoir could fill up to 10 enlarged Halligan Reservoirs.
-Expanded Halligan will be about 50 percent larger than it is now.
+Expanded Halligan will be about 50% larger than it is now.

 - When will the reservoir be expanded?